Installation | Topics | Beyond Lino

 You do this for a site operator, who is usually your customer or your employer.
 The site operator designates one or several site maintainers who will install and maintain one or several Lino sites on that machine.

-You hold root access to the server and create user accounts with sudo rights for each site maintainer.
-You configure secure remote shell access (SSH) of the server provide support to the site maintainers.
+You hold root access to the server and create user accounts with sudo rights for each server administrator.
+You configure secure remote shell access (SSH) of the server provide support to the server administrators.

 You are responsible for providing backup service, monitoring and general availability of the server as a whole.